vmware-archive/nsxraml/md-version/nsxvapi.md

 * **get** *(secured)*: Get a list of member elements that can be added to the service groups created on a particular scope.

-Since service group allows only either services or other service groups as members to be added, this helps you get a list of all possible valid elements that can be added to the service.

 ## ipPoolsObjects
 Working with IP Pool Grouping Objects